tidyverts/tsibble/cran-comments.md

-## Release summary

-This is a patch release.
+This is a re-submission that I fix the unexported function note spot in the {TSstudio} package.

 ## Test environments